-This initial attempt to formulate the relationship between Critical Idealism and religion seeks to demonstrate not only the pervasiveness of non-epistemic faith in Deontology but also the recognition of our dependence upon the givenness of the conditions and capacities that make it possible for us to become human beings as well as our dependence upon a hope that the moral revolution of the heart is possible.
+The attempt here to formulate the relationship between Critical Idealism and religion seeks to demonstrate not only the pervasiveness of non-epistemic faith in Deontology (a label that, as far as I know, Kant never used) but also the recognition of our dependence upon the givenness of the conditions and capacities that make it possible for us to become human beings as well as our dependence upon a hope that the moral revolution of the heart is possible.
 To be sure, this is not an irrational hope, but it is by no means certain in light of our moral habits.
-In any event, it is a hope that empowers our moral efforts to "do our best," not (!) "to be perfect."
-We don't have to know in advance that we have turned the moral corner with a revolution of the heart before we self-legislate good maxims.
+In any event, it is a hope that empowers our moral efforts to "do our best," not (!) "to be perfect" because perfection is unattainable.
+(AA VI: 68) We don't have to know in advance that we have turned the moral corner with a revolution of the heart before we self-legislate good maxims.
 The very fact that we cannot not act, that we must exercise our creative freedom, empowers us to seek to act in light of our highest potential: our ability to grasp physical and moral laws.
 We learn what those are only by acting, not through heteronomous, metaphysical principles or historically revealed heteronomous lists of moral principles.
 We can only become human by acting in faith.